Godalming: Utilities

 For much of the town's history, residents obtained drinking water from local rivers or from wells.
 In the early 19th century, a hand-operated pump was installed next to the Pepperpot in the High Street.
 A 45 m well was dug at Charterhouse to supply the school with water.
 In around 1880, water mains were installed in Godalming and Farncombe, fed from a water tower on Frith Hill.
 In 1899, the borough council purchased the water tower, becoming responsible for the drinking water supply to the town until 1974.
 In that year, the water tower was decommissioned and a new covered reservoir was opened at Sandy Lane.

 The town sewerage system was constructed in 1894 and included a sewage works at Unstead Farm, to the north of Farncombe.
-Until this point, waste water had been disposed of in cess pits in the town, resulting in the contamination of drinking water wells and outbreaks of cholera and typhoid are recorded in the 18th and 19th centuries.
+Until this point, waste water had been disposed of in cesspits, resulting in the contamination of drinking water wells; outbreaks of cholera and typhoid are recorded in Godalming in the 18th and 19th centuries.
 The municipal tip was opened next to the sewage works in the early 1900s.

 The Godalming Gas and Coke Company was established in 1825 and purchased part of Godalming Wharf for the site of its gasworks.
 Gas was provided for street lighting between 1836 and 1881, and again from 1884 to 1900.
 The coal required initially arrived by barge, but was delivered by train after the first railway station opened in 1849.
 The gasworks closed in 1957, when the town supply was linked to that of Guildford.